cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

     * The script contains an RSA public key.

-3. Check the Edge gateway in the vDirector GUI as follows:
+3. Check the Edge gateway in the `vCloud Director` GUI as follows:

    #.
 Click the `Administration` tab and select the item named
       `un-managed_tenancy_test_org-std-compute-PAYG`.